Amusing Permutation Representations of Group Extensions: Overview of the technique

 \subsection{The permutation groups}

 The symmetric group, $\Sigma_n$ on $n$ elements has order $n!$.
 Its presentation in terms of the {\it standard generators,} $t_i$, is given above.
 The group acts upon itself by left multiplication.
 This action represents the group as a set of permutations on an excessively large set.

-Here we give an inductive method to gain a little control of this action, and to develop some visual insight into that action.
-In case $n=2$, an oriented edge is considered as an arrow $(t_1 \rightarrow 1)$.
-The action of $t_1$ upon this arrow is $t_1(t_1 \rightarrow 1)= (1 \leftarrow t_1)$.
-By convention, arrows point from odd permutations towards even permutations.
-In $\Sigma_3$, consider the subgroup $\{t_2,1\}$, and label and orient the cosets as follows $[1] = (t_2 \rightarrow 1), [2]=(t_1 \rightarrow t_1t_2),$ and $[3] = (t_2t_1t_2 \rightarrow t_2t_1)$.
-The idea is to consider the first element to be the subgroup, act by the transposition $t_1=(1,2)$, label the result $[2]$, and subsequently act upon this by $t_2=(2,3)$.
-Each transposition reverses an arrow.
-Fig.~\ref{sigma3} indicates, the resulting permutation representation.
+Rather than attempting to gain control of these actions, we present pictures that describe $\Sigma_3$ and $\Sigma_4$.